oraichain/oraichain-static-files/mainnet-static-files/Migrate_node.md

 ## 2. Create a new node

 To start migrating, you can create a new node to initialize all the configuration files needed.
 For more information relating to creating a new node, you can follow the sentry node creation tutorial [here](./Genesis_validator.md#Setup-your-sentry-nodes) from step 1 to step 4.
+You can use the same moniker as the current node's

 ## 3. Start your new node with appropriate persistent connection to an existing node in the network